rdehaggart1/sceneVisibilityInSLAM/README.md

 As part of the final year research project with the University of Sheffield with the above title, this repository contains supplementary code to format data and present results.
 ## Summary
 This project was primarily surrounding simultaneous localisation and mapping (SLAM) systems, and how to estimate the visibility of the scene to a camera in a SLAM system.
 If the visibility is low, the tracking may decrease in accuracy or be lost entirely.
-If the visibility can be estimated in some way, the effect that visibility has on the tracking accuracy can be better understood.
+If the visibility can be estimated in some way, the effect that visibility has on the system can be better understood.
 This could then potentially be used to provide user-facing feedback to take corrective action to improve the visibility, or to develop the path planning strategy in an autonomous system.

 Link to final paper: